Allergies and intolerances

 Food allergies can be life threatening, which is why systems are used to protect allergic consumers from food allergens.
 See Managing Food Allergen Risk for a one page overview.

 Education and training for the food service industry

-The National Allergy Strategy, an initiative of the Australasian Society of Clinical Immunology and Allergy & Anaphylaxis Australia, has developed free online training materials for food businesses to gain knowledge about food allergens and make their food safe for people with allergies.
+The National Allergy Strategy, an initiative of the Australasian Society of Clinical Immunology and Allergy (ASCIA) and Allergy and Anaphylaxis Australia, has developed free online training materials for food businesses to gain knowledge about food allergens and make their food safe for people with allergies.

 The Australian Food and Grocery Council has a great deal of information for businesses that package or serve food/food products that contain or may contain allergens.